 It is pretty simple to figure out how best to add CBD to your training routine based on how it personally affects.
 It requires just a little trial and error.

-As with any new supplement routine, it is a good idea to begin with a smaller serving size and gradually work your way up.
+As with any new health routine, it is a good idea to begin with a smaller serving size and gradually work your way up.
 While monitoring how you feel, every week or two bump up your CBD serving as needed as you discover how the natural benefits of CBD will affect you.

 Many athletes prefer to take their daily CBD in the morning or just before a workout or competition, because they believe it helps them find their flow and naturally boost performance.
 Others opt to take their CBD afterward, feeling like it’s best for encouraging more efficient recovery.
 If CBD makes you feel “relaxed,” you may find that taking your CBD in the evening as you’re winding down for the day is best.